DHTMLX/docs-suite/docs/tree/api/tree_beforeeditend_event.md

 - id        string  the id of an item

 @returns:
-- result	boolean		false - to block closing of an editor, otherwise true
+- result	boolean | void		false - to block closing of an editor, otherwise true

 @example:
 tree.events.on("BeforeEditEnd", function(value, id) {